METALS-Copper slides to 3-week low as Chinese demand disappoints

 cool rising property prices, which weighed on shares there.

-lot of Chinese guys are still out.
-We might get a bit more action when Chinese
+resume.
+"A lot of Chinese guys are still out.
+We might get a bit more action

-New Year officially finishes with the Lantern Festival on the 24th," a
+when Chinese New Year officially finishes with the Lantern Festival on the

 Limiting falls, however, was data showing better-than-expected ZEW economic